Hamburger

 Limited liability company (Sociedade Limitada)

-After the registration of the articles of organization with the commercial registry and the enrollment with the federal tax authorities and the Central Bank of Brazil (in case of non-resident quotaholders), the company must also register with Caixa Econômica Federal, an official bank, and the National Social Security Institute (INSS).
+After the registration of the articles of association with the commercial registry and the enrollment with the federal tax authorities and the Central Bank of Brazil (in case of non-resident quotaholders), the company must also register with Caixa Econômica Federal, an official bank, and the National Social Security Institute (INSS).
 Subsequently, the company may need to register with municipal and/or state authorities, and other licenses may be required depending on its activities.

 Corporation (Sociedade Anônima)